bauripalash/palashbauri.in/content/english/posts/zig-as-build-system-for-cpank.md

 Building the GUI variant become as easy as building the core since commit [d70137d](https://github.com/bauripalash/pankti/commit/d70137df395f5b7040be3973b860a9df7720badb), I have been using zig as my default build system.
 On Windows complicated build system became child's play.
 The conditional steps I mentioned above got covered within a few lines of code.
 The best thing about Zig's build system is that it includes a full-fledged Clang compiler inside it, thus building on Windows got a lot easier as we no longer need setup a complicated C setup, I believe in future potential contributors of cpank will appreciate the current setup

 When in my last [devlog #6](https://palashbauri.in/devlog-pankti-6/) I said about using zig, I didn't think I would use it so soon.
 Take a look at the current state of my `build.zig`[^3], it might help you should you decide to use zig as you build system.,

+### Update: Jun 3, 2023
+Well, Zig is creating a mess on Windows.
+Unfortunately, My tests were passing, and I thought "It's alive", but the celebration was very premature.

+The basic fundamental functionality of cpank is not working if compiled with zig cc on Windows, the executable is unable to parse pankti scripts written in Bengali.

+But interestingly enough, when I dug deeper into the Zig source code, I found out that the problem is not with Zig cc but with the clang itself.
+I discussed it with Zig folks, but the problem has nothing to do with Zig.

+The core cli tool is not that much of a problem, it can be easily built with gcc or msvc but I'm struggling with GUI.

+Huh .....
+I am tired as well as frustrated.

 ---